stoeps13/connections-doc/source/admin/install/t_prof_tdi_mapfields.md

         extattr.spokenLangs={func_map_to_langs}
         ```

+        !!! note
-        **Note:** In this example, the extension attribute is spokenLangs.
+    In this example, the extension attribute is spokenLangs.
 The extension attribute must match the specified extensionId in the tdi-profiles-config.xml extension attribute definition.

     3. Add a new func\_map\_to\_langs JavaScript function in the TDISolution\\TDI\\profiles\_functions.js file.
 Write logic for the function that specifies the new extension attribute mapping.